Who should you choose to execute your estate?

 Ban biases.
 Your first choice for an executor may be a family member or friend.
 Keep in mind, however, that the person you choose should be able to act in an impartial way.
 If the beneficiaries of your estate believe that your executor has ulterior motives and harbors bias (or can’t be impartial), it can cause unnecessary tensions and legal battles.

 Set yourself and your executor up for success

 After choosing your executor, you’ll want to take certain steps to help set them – and yourself – up for success.

-- Establish realistic expectations.
+Establish realistic expectations.
 Once you decide on an executor, it’s important to sit down with them and explain why you consider them the best person for the position.
 You’ll want to relay the level of commitment involved and give them time to decide whether they can accept the responsibilities accompanying the role.
-You’ll also want to have a second person in mind in case your first choice is unable to accept your offer.
+You’ll also want to have a second person in mind in case your first choice is unable or unwilling to accept the role.